 It is important to choose a fellowship trained oculofacial surgeon to consult with on your options for tear duct surgery.
 The specialists at Wolfe Eye Clinic are here to answer your questions and help provide guidance on the best outcome for you and your vision.
 Dr. Douglas Casady and Dr. Audrey Ko are board-certified ophthalmologists with specialized training in oculofacial surgical procedures for the tear ducts and their surrounding structures.
 Wolfe Eye Clinic is proud to provide oculofacial services to Iowans with two surgeons of just six in the state with this type of specialized training.

 Find a Tear Duct Specialist in Iowa

 Wolfe Eye Clinic offers tear duct specialists in Iowa who are here to answer any questions you may have.
-Our fellowship trained oculoplastic surgeons, Dr. Douglas Casady and Dr. Audrey Ko are dedicated to maintaining the functionality of the eyes and offer consultations at our Ames, Cedar Falls, Des Moines, Fort Dodge, Marshalltown and Ottumwa clinics.
+Our fellowship trained oculoplastic surgeons, Dr. Douglas Casady and Dr. Audrey Ko are dedicated to maintaining the functionality of the eyes and offer consultations at our Ames, Cedar Falls, Des Moines, Fort Dodge, and Marshalltown clinics.
 The oculofacial surgeons at Wolfe Eye clinic can help assess the needs for your tear duct condition at a clinic consultation and consult with cornea specialists if needed.
 To request an appointment, fill out our form here or give us a call at (833) 474-5850.